Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: SGRID

 where $\Delta r^i = r^i_\mathrm{current} - r^i_\mathrm{desired}$.

 \item Continue with step~\ref{item:IterationSolvePhi}.

 \end{enumerate}

 The \texttt{SGRID} code uses surface-fitted coordinates to reduce the Runge phenomenon at the surface of the star.
 Each time we update the specific enthalpy $h^{(s)}$ (step~\ref{item:IterationUpdateh} in the iteration), we adapt the grid such that the boundaries of spectral elements coincide with the new surface of the outer fluid.
 That means we only construct configurations in which the surfaces of the two fluids do not intersect, which would in principle be possible given the different deformabilities of the fluids.
 Furthermore, we do not construct domains that are adapted to the surface of the inner fluid.
 Therefore, at the surface of the inner fluid one can expect to observe the Runge phenomenon and a slight degradation of the convergence in the truncation error.
-Fig.~\ref{fig:SpecificEnthalpy2D} shows a visualisation of the deformed spectral elements inside the NS and the distribution of matter in terms of the specific enthalpy.
+Fig.~\ref{fig:SpecificEnthalpy2D} shows a visualisation of the deformed spectral elements inside the NS and the distribution of matter in terms of the specific enthalpy, {for a configuration with a DM particle mass of 170 MeV.}

 To close the system, the EoS is required to relate $e^{(s)}$, $p^{(s)}$, $\rho_0^{(s)}$, and $h^{(s)}$.
 For the EoS, \texttt{SGRID} reads in either parameters of piecewise polytropes or EoS tables.
 EoS tables are interpolated in a thermodynamically consistent manner~\cite{Swe96} using a cubic Hermite interpolation.
 To find the thermodynamic quantities for a given specific enthalpy a Newton-Raphson root finder is used.
 At low densities we use a polytrope that is matched at the lowest density of the table.